sanchit-ahuja/sanchit-ahuja.github.io/academics.md

 ## Education
 #### Birla Institute of Technology and Science (BITS) Pilani, Pilani, Rajasthan
-Bachelor of Engineering (Hons.) in Computer Science (2013-2017)
+Bachelor of Engineering in Electrical and Electronics (2017-2021)

 ## Teaching Experience
-#### Teaching Assistant for Data Mining (Fall 2017, Spring 2017)
-- Co-taught an undergraduate course to over 100 students
-- Shared responsibility for labs, programming assignments, and grades

-#### Teaching Assistant for Principles of Programming Languages (Fall 2017)
+#### Teaching Assistant for Neural Networks and Fuzzy Logic (Spring 2021)
-- Co-taught an undergraduate course to over 200 students
-- Shared responsibility for labs, programming assignments, and grades
+- Was involved in creating and evaluating assignments in Pytorch for around 100+ students.

 ## Relevant Courses
 #### Mathematics